ankushsaini44/angularjs-file-upload-guide/README.md

 ## This is it!
 That simple.
 **No external packages.
 No tons of code.
 No pain.**

 Questions?
-Feel free to leave a review or ask questions.
+Feel free to leave a review or ask.